British Art Medal Society

 The British Art Medal Society has commissioned medals from many distinguished contemporary sculptors, including Lynn Chadwick, Nigel Hall, John Maine, Paul Neagu and Michael Sandle; gun and glass engravers such as Malcolm Appleby and Ronald Pennell; medallists and coin designers such as Ron Dutton, Robert Elderton and Michael Rizzello; jewellers such as Kevin Coates, Jacqueline Stieger and Fred Rich; the cartoonist Ronald Searle and the poet, gardener and moralist Ian Hamilton Finlay.

 The medals are sold, to members only, at very little more than the cost of production and in this way the British Art Medal Society has made it possible to buy original sculpture by a wide range of contemporary artists extremely cheaply.
-The medals are also sold to non-members, at higher prices.

 Each issue is limited to a maximum of 100, usually depending on the number sold, and is open for 18 months, after which the edition is declared.
 Past issues have varied from about 10 to 100.

 The British Art Medal Society is non profit making, run by its members through an elected committee and linked to a charity, the British Art Medal Trust.